cqse/teamscale-profiler-dotnet/README.md

 We use `YY.MM.revison` version scheme, e.g. `v18.2.0`.

-1. Edit `.appveyor.yml` and adust the `version` property.
+1. Edit `.appveyor.yml` and adjust the `version` property.
-2. Go to GitHub Releases and draft a new Release
+2. Go to GitHub Releases and draft a new release
-3. Enter the Tag name and Release name.
+3. Enter the tag name and release name.
 It is good practice to give both the same name, e.g. `v18.2.0`.
 4. Enter a short description of changes
 5. Publish the release